mdavids/rfc/content/draft-davids-forsalereg-15.md

 * active - the tag is in use in current implementations.
 * historic - the tag is deprecated and not expected to be used in current implementations.

-Newly defined content tags **MUST NOT** alter the semantics of existing content tags.

 The addition of a new content tag to the registered list does not require the definition of a new version tag.
 However, any modification to existing content tags does.

-Tags beginning with the character "x" may be used for development and testing, and **SHOULD NOT** be requested or assigned.

-A tag name length of 4 characters is **RECOMMENDED** for consistency with the initial tag set and to maintain compact record formats.

 <!-- ### Escalation Process -->
 This registry was created by [RFCXXXX], which was published on the Independent Submission Stream.